Seeed-Studio/wiki-documents/docs/Wio-Terminal-LCD-Loading-Image.md

 - Create a folder name  `bmp` and save your Windows `.bmp` format images inside this folder.

-- Download the Python script `bmp_converter.py` inside `src` from this repo, and save it in the same directory with the `bmp folder`.
+- Download the Python script [`bmp_converter.py`](https://files.seeedstudio.com/wiki/Wio-Terminal/res/bmp_converter.py) , and save it in the same directory with the `bmp folder`.

 - Open `cmd` or `terminal` to run the Python script.
 First, `cd` to the directory that saved the `bmp_converter.py` and `bmp folder`, then run the Python script.